Lorneyq/Bimp/README.md

 ## See my project⛅️

+Bimp 2.1 (Web) update has been released and the project has moved to a new domain - [bimp.live](https://bimp.live)👈

-You can test Bimp on my vercel hosting [absolutely free!](http://bimp-forecast.vercel.app/)👈
+You can test Bimp (2.0) on my vercel hosting [absolutely free!](http://bimp-forecast.vercel.app/)👈

 ![Bimp demo](https://api-lorneyq.online/media/projects/bimp.jpg)